-applicant's situation.5 In their strictest form, specific permits can demand so much of the permit applicant in terms of cost, information, and time, that they closely resemble prohibitions.6
+applicant's situation.5 In their strictest form, specific permits can demand so much of the permit applicant in terms of cost, information, and time that they closely resemble prohibitions.6 However, some specific permits can be lenient with relatively few conditions placed on regulated entities.

-In general permitting, an agency issues a permit that defines a broad category of activity on its own initiative, and allows the entities engaging in that activity to take advantage of the permit with little or no effort.
+In general permitting, an agency issues a permit that defines and approves a category of activity on its own initiative, and allows entities engaging in that activity to readily take advantage of the permit.
 Agency review of specific facts in any particular case is generally limited unless the agency finds good cause to condition or withdraw the general approval.
-In their most flexible form, a general permit can resemble an exemption in form and effect, with few requirements on the regulated entity and relatively little agency oversight.
+In their most flexible form, general permits can resemble exemptions in form and effect, with few requirements on regulated entities and relatively little agency oversight.
+On the other hand, general permits may place requirements on regulated entities that aid agency oversight and enforcement.
+Some permits toward the more general end of the spectrum require the regulated entity to provide notice to the regulator and others do not.

 Between general and specific permits lie many possible intermediate forms of permitting that can exhibit traits of both general and specific permitting.
-These permits may call for intermediate levels of agency review or intermediate requirements to be met by regulated parties, or may contain a mix of features from both general and specific permitting.
+These permits, referred to in this